The Progressive

 LONDON

-Politicians and executives from some of the world's biggest agribusiness companies are today meeting in Cape Town, South Africa for the leadership council of the controversial New Alliance for Food Security and Nutrition.
-No details or mention of the meeting are publicly available but its existence was leaked by one of its attendees.
+Politicians and executives from some of the world's biggest agribusiness companies are meeting today in Cape Town, South Africa, for the leadership council of the controversial New Alliance for Food Security and Nutrition.
+No details or mention of the meeting are publicly available, but one of its attendees leaked its existence.

 On the same day, a coalition of almost 100 farmers organisations, social movements, and civil society groups around the world are releasing a statement calling on the G7 and African governments to stop supporting the New Alliance.
 According to the statement, the New Alliance policies "facilitate the grabbing of land and other natural resources, further marginalize small-scale producers, and undermine the right to adequate food and nutrition."